artemkv/artemkv.github.io/tcpip.md

 #### Classful Addressing (legacy)

 - Original scheme.
 Class defines number of bit for a network and number of bits for a host.
-Innefficient, inflexible, huge routing tables.
+Inefficient, inflexible, huge routing tables.
 - **Class A:** Very large organizations with hundreds of thousands or millions of hosts

     `0### #### **** **** **** **** **** ****`